The final Hammer Vampire film of the 60s this was also the 4th to star Christopher Lee as the Count.

 He is given very little screen time.
 Indeed throughout most of the film his dialogue just consists of literally counting!
 “The first!”
 “The second!”
 Added to that Lee clearly looks bored shitless with the role by this point.

 I certainly don’t think his performance is bad, but at the same time I don’t think its quite as effective as his earlier performances as the character either.

 At times however I think that Lee’s disdain for the role actually benefits his performance as it gives Dracula a certain sneering contempt for everyone around him, even his own Vampire brides whom he ultimately disregards.

 Also I think Lee does a good job blending the different aspects of Dracula’s persona for this film.
 In his first two performances he portrayed Dracula as a savage animalistic monster, roaring and hissing at people, strangling them and relishing in violence.

 In this movie we see an interesting blend of the two styles.
 Throughout most of the film he is a manipulator.
-Working from behind the scenes commanding his minions to destroy his enemies, yet at the end when he is cornered in the church he resorts to his more savage characterisation like the first two films roaring and screaming and blindly attacking Paul and Alice.
+Working from behind the scenes commanding his minions to destroy his enemies, yet at the end when he is cornered in the church he resorts to his more savage characterisation like the first two films roaring and blindly attacking Paul and Alice.
 Its an interesting insight into the character of Dracula that he can be charming and sly when he needs to, but at his core he is just a savage hissing monster.

 Sadly in spite of these interesting aspects of his performance, there can still be no denying that this movie pushes Lee to the back ground more than any other Hammer Dracula.